surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 the main oscillator as well, as they will both change levels at the same time except that the main oscillator does it twice as often.

-The Classic algorithm is also capable of oscillator self-sync.
+The classic algorithm is also capable of oscillator self-sync.
 Note that the sub-oscillator will be used as the base-pitch for the sync.

 The algorithm provides unison at the oscillator-level with up to 16 instances.
-Unlike the Wavetable oscillator, the cost of unison in terms of CPU usage for the Classic oscillator is quite modest.
-The unison oscillator voices are affected by the scene level Osc Drift parameter independently.
+Unlike the wavetable-oscillator the cost of unison in terms of CPU usage for the classic oscillator is quite modest.
+The unison oscillator-instances are affected by the scene-level Osc-Drift parameter independently.

 |&nbsp;|&nbsp;|&nbsp;|